 š(xtest)Tš(xn)

-Expanding the RHS of the predicted label:y=nāi=1š¼iā k(xtest,xi)⢠š¼i: importance of ith data-point in predicting the label for xtest⢠k(xtest,xi): similarity between xtest and xi
+Each component of this vector is nothing but a kernel function evaluation.
+Expanding the RHS of the predicted label:y=nāi=1š¼iā k(xtest,xi)This predicted label has a nice interpretation.
+It depends on two things:⢠š¼i: importance of ith data-point in predicting the label for xtest⢠k(xtest,xi): similarity between xtest and xi